 Guilt-free indulgence has never tasted so good at this award-winning, plant-based cafe.
 But if it’s vegan it can’t be that bad for you, right?
-Rosie heads to Covent Garden to report on her findings…
+Rosie heads to By Chloe in Covent Garden to report on her findings…

 Never in my life have I been defeated by a salad.